Overview

 Common Mistakes to Avoid

-- Assuming a single late night resets to zero after one good night's sleep โ significant accumulated debt often takes more than one night of catch-up sleep to fully resolve.
+- Assuming one good night's sleep resets everything to zero.
+A meaningful accumulated debt usually takes more than a single night of catch-up to clear.

-- Using a generic 8-hour baseline without adjusting for your own actual need โ some people function well on 7 hours, others need closer to 9; use your own well-rested baseline if you know it.
+- Using a generic 8-hour baseline without adjusting for your own need.
+Some people function fine on 7 hours; others need closer to 9.
+Use your own well-rested baseline if you know it.

-- Ignoring daytime sleepiness symptoms in favour of the raw hour count โ the Epworth scale can reveal an issue even when your calculated debt seems modest, since individual sensitivity to sleep loss varies.
+- Ignoring daytime sleepiness symptoms in favor of the raw hour count.
+The Epworth scale can flag an issue even when your calculated debt looks modest, because sensitivity to sleep loss varies from person to person.

 Formula & Methodology